 LEAVE OF ABSENCE

 Creighton recognizes that situations may occur requiring an individual to take a leave of absence.
-The Human Resources Department will review each case on an individual basis to determine if the leave of absence qualifies for job protection under the Family and Medical Leave Act (FMLA).
-Please contact Toni Parsley at 402-280-2913, or Lenora Salts at 402-280-4753, to discuss eligibility status.
+The Human Resources Department will review each case on an individual basis to determine if the leave of absence qualifies for job protection under the Family and Medical Leave Act (FMLA) or Family Military Leave Under the FMLA/NFMLA.
+Please contact Lenora Salts at 402-280-4753 to discuss eligibility status.

 FMLA Forms and Documents